zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/flavors/Full/_index.md

 * Target Azure region does not support all required Azure services - ensure you are running ArcBox in one of the supported regions listed in the above section "ArcBox Azure Region Compatibility".
 * "BadRequest" error message when deploying - this error returns occassionally when the Log Analytics solutions in the ARM templates are deployed.
 Typically, waiting a few minutes and re-running the same deployment resolves the issue.
 Alternatively, you can try deploying to a different Azure region.

+Occasionally, you may need to review log output from scripts that run on the ArcBox-Client, ArcBox-CAPI or ArcBox-K3s virtual machines in case of deployment failures.
+Locations of logs for various script outputs is listed here:

+* ArcBox-Client -
+  * C:\ArcBox\ArcServersLogonScript.log
+  * C:\ArcBox\DataServicesLogonScript.log
+  * C:\ArcBox\
+* ArcBox-CAPI
+  * /var/lib/waagent/custom-script/download/0/installCAPI.log
+* ArcBox-K3s
+  * /var/lib/waagent/custom-script/download/0/installK3s.log

 ## Known issues

 * Azure Arc-enabled SQL Server assessment report not always visible in Azure Portal